-After 146 Years Ringling Bros.
-Circus To Close “Greatest Show On Earth” In May – Animal Rights Activists Major Reason For End
+After 146 Years, Ringling Bros.
+Circus To Close ‘Greatest Show On Earth’ In May — Animal Rights Activists Major Reason For End

-It’s about to be curtains for “The Greatest Show on Earth” as after 146 years in operation the owner of the Ringling Bros. and Barnum & Bailey Circus told The Associated Press on Saturday that in May, the show will come to an end, forever.
+It’s about to be curtains for “The Greatest Show on Earth” as the owner of the Ringling Bros. and Barnum & Bailey Circus told the Associated Press on Saturday that in May, the show will come to an end, forever, after 146 years in operation

 Kenneth Feld, the chairman and CEO of Feld Entertainment, which actually owns the circus, said that a combination of declining attendance and high operating costs greatly contributed to the reasons for the closing of one of the world’s biggest big tops.
 Of course there are other factors which caused the iconic American spectacle to be closing down, such as the prolonged battles the circus has had with animal rights activists brought on by changing public attitudes and tastes.